By Jill Bremer, AICI CIP

 As you look at your place setting, remember that solids are on the left and liquids are on the right.
 In other words, your bread plate is on the left side above your forks and your drinking glasses are on the right side above the knife and spoons.
 Use silverware from the outside in.
 The first fork you will need will probably be your salad fork, the one farthest on the left.
 The larger fork directly to its right is your dinner fork.
 On the far right side of your place setting will most likely be a soup spoon, and on its left, a teaspoon followed by the knife.
 If you see utensils placed horizontally across the top of your place setting, save those for dessert.
 Remember – once a utensil has been used for eating, it never again touches the tablecloth, only the china!

 Your “real estate” at a table consists of, not only your place setting, but also the other items directly in front of you.
 It is your responsibility to take notice of those things and initiate their use.
 Roll baskets, butter, cream, salad dressings, sugar, salt and pepper – if they’re within your reach, pick them up and start them around.
 Pass to the right and refrain from helping yourself first.
 Those items should make a complete pass around the table before you get your turn.
-If you just can’t stand not having first choice of the rolls, turn to your neighbor on your right and say, “Would you mind if I help myself first?”
-They’ll always say yes.
+If you can’t stand not having first choice of the rolls, turn to your neighbor on your left, offer the basket to them, then take one yourself and send it along to the right.
 Whenever you pass something with a handle, such as dressings, pass it with the handle facing the other person so that they can grasp it easily.
 And always pass the salt and pepper as a set, even if only one was requested.

 It’s important that you place the butter first on the bread plate before buttering your bread.
 Break up your bread or rolls into one- or two-bite morsels for buttering and eating.
 Whatever you take up to your mouth to eat should be eaten in one or two consecutive bites.
 Your tablemates don’t want to see the part that didn’t quite fit in your mouth placed back on your bread plate!